wpilibsuite/frc-docs/source/docs/hardware/sensors/sensor-overview-hardware.rst

     * I2C
     * RS232
     * USB
+    * CAN Bus

-In general, support for sensors that communicate via analog and digital inputs is straightforward, while communication over serial bus is more complicated.
+In general, support for sensors that communicate via analog and digital inputs is straightforward, while communication over serial bus can be more complicated.